by Jorge Icaza (1906-1978)

 “You’re one of them, aren’t you?”

-“If I tell him what he wants to know, he might…” the man with myopic eyes thought to himself.
+“If I tell him what he wants to know, he might…” the nearsighted man thought to himself.
 “The financial statements.
 He won’t know… Not about that….”
 He then rubbed his hands together like a Jesuit before concluding:

 “But not in the way you might be thinking.”